SECTION D OF SIS

 the sabotage service

 Section D of SIS was formed in April 1938 under Laurence Grand and began its operations against the Nazis in March 1939.
 By September 1940 it was operating in over 20 countries across Europe, pioneering sabotage, 'black' propaganda and political subversion.
-It was the main inspiration for SOE and provided much of the early staffing and expertise of the latter.
+It also had a section that trawled the world for small arms that could not be traced back to the British government.
+Section D was the main inspiration for SOE and provided much of the early staffing and expertise of the latter.
 In Britain, its Home Defence Scheme was formed in late May 1940 and quickly established a civilian guerrilla force to counter any Nazi invasion.
 Its use of civilian saboteurs horrified the War Office and directly led to the formation of the military Auxiliary Units which could be more easily justified under international law.
 Section D continued to manage the intelligence wing of the Auxiliary Units (Special Duties Branch) until late 1940, and SIS retained a strong interest thereafter.

 Section D were the anarchists of the British estabishment, launching a political campaign against the Nazis on the basis of 'the enemy of my enemy is my friend', allying itself in particular with German, Austrain and Slovenian socialist groups.
 This shocked the Foreign Office, which had originally agreed to 'look the other way' when Laurence Grand explained that it intended to use the methodology of terrorist groups, especially the IRA, that the British government had roundly condemned as being unlawful.
 Section D worked primarily through foreign opposition groups based in neutral countries, some of whom were unaware that they were being funded by British intelligence.
 This caused bitter opposition from British Ministers in foreign legations, some of whom threatened to turn Section D officers over to local police.